Hydraulic Press Channel

-The Hydraulic Press Channel (HPC) is a YouTube channel operated by Finnish workshop owner Lauri Vuohensilta.
-Launched in October 2015, the channel publishes videos of various objects being crushed in a 140-ton hydraulic press.
+Hydraulic Press Channel (HPC) is a YouTube channel operated by Finnish workshop owner Lauri Vuohensilta.
+Launched in October 2015, the channel publishes videos of various objects being crushed in a hydraulic press, as well as occasional experiments using different devices.
 On 31 October 2015, the channel published a video of Vuohensilta unsuccessfully attempting to fold a piece of paper more than seven times with the hydraulic press.
 The video was subsequently posted to the social news website Reddit in March 2016, causing it to receive more than two million views within a day.

 The channel's unexpected success caused Vuohensilta to continue producing videos for the Hydraulic Press Channel.
 In June 2016, the channel became eligible for both the silver and the gold YouTube Play Buttons, leading to his attempt to crush the silver one with the press.
 Analysis of the channel's success often cites the excitement of the unexpected results, Vuohensilta's sense of humor, and his distinctive Finnish accent.

 Overview

-Each video begins with an intro, which shows black-and-white shots of the hydraulic press in operation with Thor's Hammer, a rock song by Ethan Meixsell in the background, after which Vuohensilta announces, "Welcome to the Hydraulic Press Channel".
+Each video begins with an intro, in which Vuohensilta announces, "Welcome to the Hydraulic Press Channel".
 He then introduces one or more objects that he is going to crush using the hydraulic press.

 Objects that have been crushed using the press include a golf ball, a book, a rubber duck, a bearing ball, a bowling ball and pin, a hockey puck, Lego toys, a Nokia 3310, a Barbie doll, a diamond, and multiple smaller hydraulic presses.
 Videos may also feature the press crushing an assortment of items, such as explosive materials, objects that have been placed in liquid nitrogen, fruits, and Australian memorabilia.

 Originally at the end of each video, after the outro, a clay figure made by his then wife, Anni Vuohensilta, often described by Lauri as "very dangerous", was "dealt with" by the press as "extra content" of the day.

 Hydraulic press specifications

 It is noted in the "how to use hydraulic press" video that the press weighs 4 t.

 The press can exert 144 t of force.
 The main pump maxes out at 100 tonnes of force then an additional smaller pump finishes the total force.

 Vuohensilta noted that the green colour was painted by him and that the press was not always green.

+Since 2023, a new press capable of exerting 300 tonnes of force has been used in partnership with Dutch manufacturer Profi Press.

+In addition to this, Vuohensilta has constructed a bulletproof concrete bunker for the press to be enclosed in, allowing for more dangerous experiments to be performed.